-Sometimes testimonials are not enough and prospects need more robust evidence to proof how great your service or product is.
+Sometimes testimonials are not enough and prospects need more robust evidence to prove how great your service or product is.

 Case studies also help to clarify the message and are particularly useful in B2B.

-There are case studies which are mega detailed reports which take up several pages and others that are more specific which summarise only the problem and the result.
+There are case studies that are mega detailed reports which take up several pages, and others that are more specific and summarise only the problem and the solution.

-In this post we will see some examples of case studies/success stories to better understand the structure they should follow.
+In this post, we will see some examples of case studies/success stories to better understand the structure they follow.